-Independent Expenditure Statements (Section 8)
+Independent Expenditure Statements (Section 9)

 The bill would amend statement filing requirements for persons other than candidates or any committees making independent expenditures and would remove statement filing requirements for such persons making contributions.
-The bill would raise the filing threshold from \$100 or more to \$1,000 or more within a calendar year and remove the requirements that statements contain the same information as candidate reports.
+The bill would raise the filing threshold from an aggregate amount of \$100 or more to \$1,000 or more within a calendar year and remove the requirements that statements contain the same information as candidate reports.